Putting the user at the center of your universe is critical to customer success and growing your business.

 Today, a customer’s choices are endless, as well as their expectations.
 Consumer power has increased, driven by the recent decade of consumer technology innovation.
 Businesses have reinvented themselves to stay competitive, attract and retain customers.
-According to Forbes, here are some companies that are killing it.
+According to Forbes, companies that are killing it include Trader Joe’s, Amazon, Harley Davidson, Netflix, Dollar Shave Club, to name a few.
 In this climate, the businesses who successfully put the customer at the center of their decision making process, at the center of their universe, see increases in customer success, revenue and loyalty.

 Recently we’ve seen human-centered design disrupting just about every industry, from architecture to software.
 More and more businesses are taking a step back, thinking like a customer and asking the question: What does an optimal customer experience look like?

-Luckily there a handful of tools for businesses to understand that very question.
+Luckily, there are a handful of tools for businesses to understand that very question.
 The most common tool for exploring an optimal customer experience is a customer journey map.
 A customer journey map is a visual diagram that shows every interaction a customer may have with a business or brand.

 What’s the best way to map customer journeys?

 A customer journey map can help act as a corrective lens between siloed departments.
 Traditionally each silo only understood it’s own piece of the user’s end-to-end journey.
 It’s not uncommon for a customer to have mixed messages from different departments of the same company.
 A customer journey map provides multiple teams within an organization a way to understand the big picture from a common perspective, the customer’s.